MobilePorting/FNF-JS-Engine-Mobile/README.md

 - Rendering mode!
 (Originally used for lua and gamerenderer-engine)
 - Built in Song Credits! (on chart editor)

-There is like lots and lots of stuff i've missed, but at least you would like those features built in **JS ENGINE**
+There is like lots and lots of stuff Jordan have missed, but at least you would like those features built in **JS ENGINE**

 # Screenshots